robhaj/masteryQuiz/readme.md

 - Advantages of web sockets over polling
 - Socket.IO
   - how does the server-side code work?
-  - how does the client-side cod work?
+  - how does the client-side code work?
   - what kind of payloads can it deliver?

-### Agile values/principles

-- What is valued more than ‘Processes and tools

 ### API design concepts

-- What markup langagues can be used in restful web api?
+- What markup languages can be used in restful web api?

 - REST
   - What is it?